samwhaleIV/uvtc/music-setup.md

 Sorry cowboy.
 We're not done here yet.

-1. You'll need to have [node.js](https://nodejs.org/en/) installed.
-Get the [current version](https://nodejs.org/dist/v12.3.1/node-v12.3.1-x64.msi) over the latest version
+1. You'll need to have [node.js](https://nodejs.org/en/) installed in order to run the application.
+Simply navigating to the HTML file over the `file://` protocol won't be enough because it doesn't supply MIME types.
+Get the [current version of node.js here](https://nodejs.org/dist/v12.3.1/node-v12.3.1-x64.msi).

 2. Once node.js is all setup, open a terminal and navigate to your `uvtc` root folder.
 In CMD, you can drag the folder into the terminal window.